H2SO4T/ARES/Readme.md

 * MacOS or Ubuntu or Windows
 * python 3.5 to 3.7 (tensorflow limitation)

+If you want to use python3.8 or python3.9 use the `branch pytorch-ares`.

 # Compatibility

 * Android from 6.0 to 10.0